TaylorDJones11/TaylorDJones11/README.md

 ### 👩🏽‍💻  About Me :

-I am a Software Engineer from the U.S.
+I'm a Software Engineer from the U.S. After having lived in four other countries, I'm passionate about learning and connecting the world through tech.
+I'm looking to collaborate on fun and challenging projects.

-- 🔭 I’m currently contributing to frontend and backend development for building web applications
+- 💻 I’m currently learning Javascript, Reactjs, and nextjs.
-- 💬 I'm open to collaborate on open source projects
+- ☺️ I'm open to opportunities involving open source projects, hackathons, and apprenticeships
 - ⚡ Fun fact: When I'm not coding, I'm working as a model & commerical actress
+- 💼 Job interests: Software Engineer or Frontend Developer

 ---